Do I need a TV licence in the UK? (Updated 2024)

 The licensing laws still apply if you do any of these activities on a device that isn’t a television.
 For example, if you stream live sports matches on a tablet or laptop you would still need a TV licence.

-You must have a licence to watch digital or cable TV, even if you already pay a subscription to Sky, BT or Virgin Media for the service.
+You must have a licence to watch digital or cable TV, even if you also pay for a subscription to Sky, BT or Virgin Media for additional TV channels.
 TV licensing is entirely separate from your TV subscriptions, and no TV package will include a licence payment.

 I just use my TV for streaming services, do I need a licence?